amalrajan/youtube-downloader/README.md

 # youtube-downloader
 Command line utility to download content from www.youtube.com

-#### > :warning: [Nov-8-2020] I'm archiving this repository following the DMCA takedown of youtube-dl, an important dependency for this project.

 ## Description
 Download videos from Youtube using this simple tool, right from the command line.
 Supports downloading multiple videos.